karansag/jquery-futures/README.md

 =============================
 Dependencies:
 * jquery >= 1.8
-* underscore.js >= 1.4.4
+* Natively supported Array.prototype.filter, forEach.
+[Compatibility](http://kangax.github.io/es5-compat-table/)

 To install, simply copy and use src/futures.js.
+Note that, at the moment, this is only designed for client-side (browser) use.

 API (at least some of it)
 ==========================